-Result: Breathtakingly good throughout, there isn’t one part of this series three classic that isn’t firing on all cylinders.
+Result: Breathtakingly good throughout, there isn’t one part of this story that isn’t firing on all cylinders.
 Over the course of two episodes we experience a charming and ultimately heartbreaking love story, an affirmation of Martha’s love for the Doctor, a tear jerking character study of the John Smith, an exciting action adventure, some delicious scares and a touching commentary on the First World War.
-The production values are to die for with Charles Palmer proving a standout director and his handling of the material is first rate, pushing the actors to the fore and giving them plenty of room to express their talent but also providing some striking set pieces and splendid location work.
+The production values are to die for with Charles Palmer proving a stand out director and his handling of the material is first rate, pushing the actors to the fore and giving them plenty of room to express their talent but also providing some striking set pieces and splendid location work.
 Whether it is moments of romance or terror the tone of the piece is absolutely convincing and helped immeasurably by one of Murray Gold’s finest scores.
 I have watched this story several times since its first transmission and my admiration and enjoyment has only increased over time.
-Showcasing the talents of David Tennant, Jessica Hynes, Freema Agyeman and Harry Lloyd, it is also one of the finest acted stories with the central romance in particular proving a masterstroke in character drama.
-A story that proudly stands in my top ten Doctor Who stories, truly a visceral, emotional experience: 10/10
+Showcasing the talents of David Tennant, Jessica Hynes, Freema Agyeman and Harry Lloyd, it is also one of the finest acted stories with the central romance in particular proving a masterpiece of character drama of the kind the show simply doesn't deliver any more.
+A story that proudly stands in my top ten Doctor Who stories; truly a visceral, emotional experience: 10/10

 Blink written by Steven Moffatt and directed by Hettie MacDonald